mpyw/co/README.md

 - `Throwable` those are not extended from `RuntimeException`, such as `Error` `Exception` `LogicException` are not captured.
 If you need to capture them, you have to write your own try-catch blocks in your functions.
 - HTTP/1.1 pipelining can be used only if the TCP connection is already established and verified that uses keep-alive session.
 It means that **the first bundle of HTTP/1.1 requests CANNOT be pipelined**.
 You can use it from second `yield` in `Co::wait()` call.
 - To use HTTP/2 multiplexing, you have to build PHP with libcurl 7.43.0+ and `--with-nghttp2`.
-- `concurrency` controlling with `pipeline` / `multiplex` CANNOT be correctly driven in **PHP 7.0.6 or before**.
-You should set higher `concurrency` if you use pipelining or multiplexing in those versions.
+- `concurrency` controlling with `pipeline` / `multiplex` CANNOT be correctly driven.
+You should set higher `concurrency` if you use pipelining or multiplexing.

 #### Return Value